wp-plugins/mylinks2/readme.txt

 Note - if you are upgrading from 3.3 please make a note of your API key - it will not be copied to this new release!

 1. Upload the mylinks.zip file using the plugin manager.
-2. Activate the plugin and add your www.shrinkthweb.com API key in the My Links option under Settings.
+2. Activate the plugin and go to the Settings page to select the API service, add your API key (if used) and other options.
 Then add the shortcode to your page/posts as follows.
 3. Example: Use `[mylinks]` in your page or post to display all your links
 4. Example: Use `[mylinks=categoryname]` to display just the links of the category `categoryname` in your page or post
 5. Example: Use `[thumb]http://www.your-homepage.com[/thumb]` to display a thumbnail of the website `http://www.your-homepage.com` in your page or post